-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+- C1.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-total.
-Total first-time, first-year (freshman) men who applied 15,252 Total first-time, first-year (freshman) women who applied 18,382 Total first-time, first-year (freshman) men who were admitted 2,060 Total first-time, first-year (freshman) women who were admitted 2,313 • Total full-time, first-time, first-year (freshman) men who enrolled 907 Total part-time, first-time, first-year (freshman) men who enrolled 3 • Total full-time, first-time, first-year (freshman) women who enrolled 1,063 Total part-time, first-time, first-year (freshman) women who enrolled 7 • Total first-time, first-year (degree-seeking) who applied 33,634 Total first-time, first-year (degree-seeking) who were admitted 4,373 Total first-time, first-year (degree-seeking) who enrolled 1,980
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 15,212 Total first-time, first-year women who applied 18,002 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 1,795 Total first-time, first-year women who were admitted 1,969 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 826 Total part-time, first-year men who enrolled 1 Total full-time, first-time, first-year women who enrolled 982 Total part-time, first-time, first-year women who enrolled 4 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 33,214 Total first-time, first-year (degree-seeking) who were admitted 3,764 Total first-time, first-year (degree-seeking) enrolled 1,813

-C2 Freshman wait-listed students
+'C2.
+First-time, first-year wait-listed students